return to Home page Rabbi Michaelis Machol

 Active in advocating for the Jewish community, Rabbi Machol joined other rabbis and lay leaders in protesting the 1901 decision of the board of the Cleveland Public Schools to begin each school day with the Lord's Prayer, the Ten Commandments, and the 23rd Psalm.

-In 1901 Anshe Ched celebrated Machol's 25th year as its spiritual leader with a very large party held at The Colonial Hotel on Prospect Street in downtown Cleveland.
+In 1901 Anshe Chesed celebrated Machol's 25th year as its spiritual leader with a very large party held at The Colonial Hotel on Prospect Street in downtown Cleveland.
 The menu included Blue Point Oysters, Turtle Soup, Kennebec Salmon, Filet of Beef, Mallard Duck, Neapolitan ice cream and Roquefort cheese.
 Of course, traditional Kashrut was no longer considered appropriate for the congregation.
 They also served German wines and wonderful cigars.
 A three day celebration then ensued with guests from around the country.

 In 1905, Rabbi Machol helped to host a meeting of the Central Conference of American Rabbis in Cleveland.
 It was then that he started to agitate for a newer building for his congregation.
 He felt that the synagogue should be located nearer to the growing Jewish neighborhood east of East 40th Street and in Glenville.
 In 1912 a new building would be built at E. 82nd Street and Euclid Avenue.
 Anshe Chesed would then become known as the Euclid Avenue Temple.